ivanahcosta/ivanahcosta.github.io/src/content/projects/100-premios-cea.md

   - SASS
 color: '#D7316E'
 team: [{ name: Caroline Silva, link: /, position: 'UX/UI' }, { name: Fernanda Cajado, link: /, position: 'UX/UI' }]
-description: "Landing page featuring a promotion where amounts spent using Bradesco's C&A card generated coupons that, if drawn, could be exchanged for prizes.
-It had sections with an option for the user to log in and check their coupons."
+description: As a developer, the landing page for a Bradesco C&A card promotion was created.
+The promotion generated coupons that could be redeemed for prizes if they were drawn when the user spent R$100 or more.
+The landing page was integrated with the client's back-end team, allowing the user to log in and view their coupons.
 link: 'https://www.banco.bradesco'
 featured: false
 side: false